Trench Run

 - 0 % positive mentions

-Monetization in games can often rely on organic growth and community support, as seen with titles like Undertale, which gained popularity without traditional advertising methods.
-This suggests that a strong fanbase and word-of-mouth can be more effective than conventional monetization strategies.
+The monetization aspect of games like Undertale highlights that success can stem from organic growth and a dedicated fanbase rather than traditional advertising methods.
+This suggests that strong community engagement and word-of-mouth can be more effective than conventional monetization strategies.

 - 0 % positive mentions

-“The gameplay is very simple: you control your characters using only two buttons and direction keys (you could play with an NES controller).
-The maps are small, there's no story, no base-building, and no leveling system.”
+“The gameplay is very simple: you control your characters using only 2 buttons and direction keys (you could play with a NES controller).
+The maps are small, there's no story, no base-building, no leveling system… you can immediately buy the game, join a server and blow stuff up.”